ebonilla/gp-kitchen-sinks/README.md

 The only additional package that needs to be installed is [nlopt-2.4.2](http://ab-initio.mit.edu/wiki/index.php/NLopt).

 ## Installation ##
-The package is written in Matlab and work as is.
+The package is written in Matlab and works as is.
 However, to use the mex version of some files please execute install.m

 ## Usage ##
 1. To set-up the path you need to execute `setPathEUGP.m`